-Facebook & Business: Audiences and Business Page Marketing Webinar
+Facebook & Business: Audiences & Business Page Marketing Webinar

 Hello everyone, welcome to another Digitize Your Firm webinar – with me, Stephen, your host!
 Today we’re going social by talking about using Facebook like a pro!

 For anyone joining us who is a social media expert or for those who are just starting out, I welcome all comments and questions, simply click the green speech bubble at the top of the screen to open the chat and either type out your comment or ask to speak.
 If you haven’t already, be sure to click the ‘phone’ icon next to it the chat icon to ensure your audio is connected.